-If you are looking for a boozy brunch that doesn’t quite bust the back as much as the Sterling, then The Wicked Spoon is a
+If you are looking for a boozy brunch that doesn’t quite bust the bank as much as the Sterling, then The Wicked Spoon is a

 The Secret was to replace the large, heated trays of slop with individually served mini dishes.
-This enabled the Buffet to served restaurant quality dishes rather than just a mish-mash of dished pilled onto a plate.
-This changed everything and became the model used in the other buffets.
+This enabled the Buffet to serve restaurant-quality dishes rather than just a mish-mash of dishes pilled onto a plate.
+This changed everything and became the model used in the other high-end buffets.

 Best Show Stopper

 Real Imagination and flair are used to create the dishes and it really is foodie heaven.
-They Chefs are right on trend as well so Red Velvet Pancakes, Avocado on toast (With Crab), and Chicken and Waffle are all present along with restaurant classics like Truffle deviled eggs, Lobster Egg Benedict and applewood smoked wagyu.
+The Chefs are right on trend as well so Red Velvet Pancakes, Avocado on toast (With Crab), and Chicken and Waffle are all present along with restaurant classics like Truffle deviled eggs, Lobster Egg Benedict, and applewood smoked wagyu.

-Is there a downside, yeah, the $65 Price tag for a weekend dinner!
+Is there a downside, yeah, the $79.99 Price tag for dinner!
 It’s probably worth it but it does sting the wallet.
 Keep an Eye on Group-on as they periodically have some great offers.

 Here it is our Number one Pick for Best Las Vegas Buffet.